-DISCUSSIONS These are written assignments submitted through Blackboard that all students in the course will read.
-There are two parts to the discussions: for all discussion assignments you will post at least a 150 word post on a particular topic (original post) AND respond with at least a 150 word response to one post by a fellow student (response post).
+There are two parts to the discussions: for all discussion assignments you will post at least a 250-word post on a particular topic (original post) AND respond with at least a 100-word reply to one post by a fellow student (reply post).
 You will not be given credit for postings that do not meet the minimum requirement for length.
-In your response post, do not just repeat what was stated in the original post.
+In your reply post, do not just repeat what was stated in the original post.
 Add to what was previously stated with more information, your opinion or experience, or something meaningful, showing that you have thought about the topic.
-Sentences like "I agree with this," or "That is interesting," will not be counted toward the 150 word requirement.
+Sentences like "I agree with this," or "That is interesting," will not be counted toward the minimum word requirement.